 When attacking farms or settlements, bandits often attempt to infiltrate their targets first.
 This is done by a handful of men and women, posing as distressed wayfarers and sporting hidden weapons, who beg for help from the owners of the property.
+At a suitable prearranged time, these infiltrators will make their move in conjunction with a demonstration outside by the rest of the gang; when all goes according to plan, the victims are quickly rendered harmless and the bandits seize the property without casualties.
+The group will then remain in place as long as there is worthwhile plunder, or until there is a chance of a reprisal by other communities nearby.

-At a suitable prearBecause of tactics like these, many farm communities away from the major towns are very suspicious of strangers, and adopt a shootfirst policy any time they suspect the possibility of bandit infiltration.
+Because of tactics like these, many farm communities away from the major towns are very suspicious of strangers, and adopt a shootfirst policy any time they suspect the possibility of bandit infiltration.